9 Best Easter & Spring Equinox Activities in Krakow

-It’s one of the most celebrated holidays in the Polish calendar, but if you’re spending Easter in Krakow and you don’t have a grandma to enthusiastically stuff you with eggs and sausages and Polish Easter traditions - how are you to make the most of your time?
+It’s the most important holiday in the Polish calendar, but if you’re spending Easter in Krakow and you don’t have a grandma to enthusiastically stuff you with eggs and sausages and Polish Easter traditions - how are you supposed to make the most of your time?

 You could also take the opportunity to actually kill an enemy, to hide Easter eggs around the city, to graffiti something nice over all the terrible graffiti, to pretend you’re a ghost, to overcome your fear of singing in public places, to streak, to trick an unsuspecting friend into believing there was an apocalypse and you’re the only survivors.
 Get creative.

 You might be surprised to learn that Old Slavic Pagan traditions still run deep and many of these ancient rites are still taking place in Krakow today.
 So, if you aren't into all the church stuff but you do want to cast some spells, connect with nature or dress up in medieval garb, you can go right ahead and welcome Spring Equinox instead of Easter!

 Each year a mob of overexcited villagers, shouting and singing, march down the road carrying a lady.
 They carry this woman, dressed in her finest, to the nearest river and then they drown her!
 Maybe we should mention that this woman is made of straw.